MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

 - [Configure Azure Information Protection policy settings that work together](infoprotect-settings-tutorial.md)

-To see how your policy is performing, see [Reporting for Azure Information Protection](reports-aip.md).
+To see how your policy is performing, see [Central reporting for Azure Information Protection](reports-aip.md).